300+ General knowledge questions and answers to choose from for your virtual quiz - TheNewsTrace

 Questions

-- What’s Little Mo’s baby that she shared with Trevor Morgan known as?
+- What’s Little Mo’s little one that she shared with Trevor Morgan known as?

 - Who’s the daddy of Lexi Pearce?